McHenry, Illinois: Geography

+The 48 acre Lake Defiance is the centerpiece of Moraine Hills State Park on the east end of town.
+It is a glacial lake surrounded by now wooded kames and moraines.

-Climate and weather
+Climate

 Typically climate and weather in McHenry year-round is similar to Chicago's, though sometimes it is warmer in summer, and colder in winter.
 The all-time record high temperature is 103 F, set on July 4, 1974, while the all-time record low is -30 F, set on January 31, 2019.